Mehbi/Leafhub/README.md

 - Restart your server in the which your lobby is
 - Join into the game and configure it!

-The plugin is currently in development, many caracteristics are planned like player settings
+The plugin is currently in development, many caracteristics are planned out like player settings